bearcms/bearframework-addon/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Automatically create editable elements container in the home page if no other response is defined.
 The default value is `true`.

 ## License
-Bear CMS addon for Bear Framework is open-sourced software.
+BearCMS addon for Bear Framework is open-sourced software.
 It's free to use under the MIT license.
 See the [license file](https://github.com/bearcms/bearframework-addon/blob/master/LICENSE) for more information.

 ## Author
-This addon is created by the Bear CMS team.
+This addon is created by the BearCMS team.
 Feel free to contact us at [support@bearcms.com](mailto:support@bearcms.com) or [bearcms.com](https://bearcms.com/).